moneymeets/python-poetry-buildpack/README.md

 ## How to use

 The Python Poetry Buildpack prepares the build to be processed by a Python buildpack such as `heroku/python` by generating `requirements.txt` and `runtime.txt` from `poetry.lock`.
+With that said, your repo cannot have a `requirements.txt`, it will be exported from Poetry (for `runtime.txt` see below).

 To set up the use of several buildpacks from the Heroku CLI use `buildpacks:add`: